Zach-Kane/Ruby_Book/README.md

 # README #
-# Excercises from the book "Introduction to Programming with Ruby".
+# Exercises from the book "Introduction to Programming with Ruby".